Dimoks/mangetsu/README.md

 # Mangetsu 満月

-A collection of tools for reading/writing the data formats packaged in the Nintendo Switch version of the Tsukihime Remake.
+A collection of tools for reading/writing the data formats packaged in the Nintendo Switch version of the Tsukihime Remake and other similar games.

 ## Building on Debian / Ubuntu / APT-based Linux